 The month of Shravan or Sawan is the best time to soak in the beauty of nature; you can look forward to enjoy the cool breeze and the rains.
-Sawan starts by the end of July or in the beginning of August.
-This year Sawan commences on 20th July and will end on August 18.
+Sawan starts by the July or in the beginning of August.
+This year Sawan commences on 28th July and will end on August 26.

 Sawan also has a lot of significance in Hindu dharma as this month is dedicated to Lord Shiva.
 Praying to Shiva is considered very auspicious during this time of the year.
 There is a lot of importance attached to Shiv Rudrabhishek during this month and it is considered very auspicious if done on Mondays.
 After doing abhishek, you offer bel patra, shami patra, kusha and dhoop to Shiva, and then later bhang, dhatura and shriphal is offered as bhog.